kazuibasou/researcher_population_pyramids/README.md

 # README

-This document explains how to reproduce the data processing, figures, and tables presented in the following manuscript:
+This document explains how to reproduce the results, figures, and tables presented in the following manuscript:

 **Kazuki Nakajima and Takayuki Mizuno.** *Researcher Population Pyramids for Tracking Global Demographic and Gender Trajectories*.
 2025.